mb-group/ai_journal_club/content/ai_pi_book/part2_ai_fundamentals_intuition.md

 - **Generalization capacity:** Does the model work on substantially different data than it was trained on?
 - **Dataset bias:** Is the model learning the actual biological signal or spurious correlations in training data?
 - **Robustness:** How does performance degrade with noisy data, edge cases, or distribution shifts?
+- **Model design assumptions:** Every model architecture carries implicit assumptions about the data and problem structure.
+Model designers don't necessarily know best how to align these assumptions with real biology problems.
+AI is not one thing—especially for biology, each problem deserves its own thoughtfully designed model.

 Example: A model trained on proteins from model organisms might fail on proteins from extremophiles.
 A model trained on high-quality crystal structures might struggle with cryo-EM data.